Tod Browning: Circus, sideshow and vaudeville

-Film actor: 1909-1913
+Film actor: 1909–1913

 In 1909, after 13 years performing in carnivals and vaudeville circuits, Browning, age 29, transitioned to film acting.
 Browning's work as a comedic film actor began in 1909 when he performed with director and screenwriter Edward Dillon in film shorts.
 In all, Browning was cast in over 50 of these one- or two-reeler slapstick productions.

-Film historian Boris Henry observes that "Browning's experience as a slapstick actor [became] incorporated into his career as a filmmaker."
+Film historian Boris Henry observed that "Browning's experience as a slapstick actor [became] incorporated into his career as a filmmaker."
 Dillon later provided many of the screenplays for the early films that Browning would direct.
-A number of actors that Browning performed with in his early acting career would later appear in his own pictures, many of whom served their apprenticeships with Keystone Cops director Max Sennett, among them Wallace Beery, Ford Sterling, Polly Moran, Wheeler Oakman, Raymond Griffith, Kalla Pasha, Mae Busch, Wallace MacDonald and Laura La Varnie.
+A number of actors that Browning performed with in his early acting career would later appear in his own pictures, many of whom served their apprenticeships with Keystone Cops director Mack Sennett, among them Wallace Beery, Ford Sterling, Polly Moran, Wheeler Oakman, Raymond Griffith, Kalla Pasha, Mae Busch, Wallace MacDonald and Laura La Varnie.

-In 1913, the 33-year-old Browning was hired by film director D. W. Griffith at Biograph Studios in New York City, first appearing as an undertaker in Scenting a Terrible Crime (1913).
+In 1913, Browning was hired by film director D. W. Griffith at Biograph Studios in New York City, first appearing as an undertaker in Scenting a Terrible Crime (1913).
 Both Griffith and Browning departed Biograph and New York that same year and together joined Reliance-Majestic Studios in Hollywood, California.
 Browning was featured in several Reliance-Majestic films, including The Wild Girl (1917).

 Early film directing and screenwriting: 1914–1916

-Film historian Vivian Sobchack reports that "a number of one- or two-reelers are attributed to Browning from 1914 to 1916" and biographer Michael Barson credits Browning's directorial debut to the one-reeler drama The Lucky Transfer, released in March 1915.
+Film historian Vivian Sobchack noted that "a number of one- or two-reelers are attributed to Browning from 1914 to 1916" and biographer Michael Barson credits Browning's directorial debut to the one-reeler drama The Lucky Transfer, released in March 1915.

 Browning's career almost ended when, intoxicated, he drove his vehicle into a railroad crossing and collided with a locomotive.
 Browning suffered grievous injuries, as did passenger George Siegmann.
-A second passenger, actor Elmer Booth was killed instantly.
+A second passenger, actor Elmer Booth, was killed instantly.
 Film historian Jon Towlson notes that "alcoholism was to contribute to a major trauma in Browning's personal life that would shape his thematic obsessions...After 1915, Browning began to direct his traumatic experience into his work – radically reshaping it in the process."
 According to biographers David J. Skal and Elias Savada, the tragic event transformed Browning's creative outlook:

-Indeed, the thirty-one films that Browning wrote and directed between 1920 to 1939 were, with few exceptions, melodramas.
+Indeed, the thirty-one films that Browning wrote and directed between 1920 and 1939 were, with few exceptions, melodramas.

 Browning's injuries likely precluded a further career as an actor.
 During his protracted convalescence, Browning turned to writing screenplays for Reliance-Majestic.
 Upon his recovery, Browning joined Griffith's film crew on the set of Intolerance (1916) as an assistant director and appeared in a bit part for the production's "modern story" sequence.

-Plot and theme in Browning's films

-Film historian Vivian Sobchack identifies four plots or mise-en-scène in which Browning presents his themes: